 About Dhankar Village

-One good thing about Dhankar is that the bifurcation from where the road leads to Dhankar, as it falls on the main Hindustan-Tibet Highway, which is the road connecting Kinnaur and Kaza.
-This road remains open throughout the winters, so traveling to Dhankar would be the same as traveling to Dhankar in summers.
-One thing to be kept in mind is to avoid hitchhiking to Dhankar on weekends since fewer people go out on weekends.
+One good thing about Dhankar is the bifurcation from where the road leads to Dhankar, as it falls on the main Hindustan-Tibet highway.
+This road remains open throughout the winter season, so traveling to Dhankar is similar to the traveling in the summer season.
+One thing to be keep in mind is to avoid hitchhiking to Dhankar on weekends, since few people go out on weekends.

 Kaza to Dhankar

 As Dhankar is situated a little far from the main highway, one has to take a detour from the highway to reach the village.
 Dhankar is located approximately 39 km from the now capital of Spiti, that is Kaza.
 In Spiti, all roads lead to Kaza.
 So, if you were to start from Kaza, the village of Dhankar would lie towards Kaza to Shimla route.

 You have to pass the Attargo Bridge to reach Dhankar.
 Passing through the Attargo Bridge, you will reach Sichling and then, an uphill road to your left leads to Dhankar.
 The road is primarily uphill and not so adequate in some stretches.
 But all is worthwhile once you reach Dhankar.

 If you are not in your personal vehicle, then you can book a cab or travel in a shared cab towards Dhankar, or maybe a little after the Attargo Bridge, you can hitchhike thereafter.

 Kaza to Dhankar Bus